comnk/comnk/README.md

 ## Hi there 👋

+My name is Victor, and I am a third year Mathematics and Computer Science student minoring in Cognitive Science at UC San Diego.
+I am currently a Software Developer Research Intern at the UCSD Design Lab

+## Tools and Technologies

 <!--
 **comnk/comnk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.